DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 In the place he was looking at, more than hundred soldiers gathered around figure of young knight.
 Who just returned from elven forest...
-Which was south of 8th ward Cassiopeia and became a home to foreign gods.
+Which was south of 8th ward Cassiopeia and became a home to sidhes.

 "Going to scout in such place?
 Even though no knows just what kind of traps are awaiting there...!"